peppekerstens/peppekerstens.github.io/index.md

 At this point, you might be banging your head on the desk, wondering why I don't simply install a Linux disribution on that thing.
 Well, I like to hurt myself, essentially.

-\* a peek into my mind; I have been doubting on buying one of those N100 based hardware boxes with 2.5Gb NICs to replace my current Internet firewall.
-They are supposedly capable enough to run proxmox with a software based firewall on top of that.
-As I needed to clean up a room anyways because the floor is waiting for a replacement like...months, I stumbled upon some older laptops.
-I started wondering if one of these could be a cheap proof of concept, picked out the Dell Lattitude 3190 first.

 {% assign date = '2020-04-13T10:20:00Z' %}

 - Original date - {{ date }}